 Decking and Porticos

-The porticos are just built like any other ICF walls.
+At the basement level, the porticos are just built like any other walls and the the ceiling is like any other ceiling.
 The decking is just a very large balcony.
 The decking is built from concrete and, as per a balcony, is thermally isolated from the main concrete of the house.
 The technique for building balconies is described here .

 It is good to implement the concrete lip all the way round the outside of the building even in areas where a deck or balcony is not required.
 The reason is that it allows a temporary wooden platform to be built so you can stand on it to build the floor above.